Table Shape and Granularity

 dtype: int64

-The combination of ID and date, uniquely identifies each record in the inspections table, with the exception of three restaurants, which have two records for their ID-date combination.
-For example, restaurant 64859
+The combination of restaurant ID and inspection date uniquely identifies each record in this table, with the exception of three restaurants that have two records for their ID-date combination.
+Let’s examine the rows for restaurant 64859:

 insp.query('business_id == 64859 and date == 20150924')